gluefinance/pov/README.txt

 DESCRIPTION

-Take a snapshot or rollback all stored procedures in a PostgreSQL database.
+Take a snapshot or rollback all "non-data" objects in a PostgreSQL database.
+Without losing any of your data, you can travel in time and restore the state of any snapshot taken.